claude-squad/claude-hub/plugins/claude-hub/rails-mcp-servers/README.md

 ## Overview

-This plugin configures MCP servers that give Claude Code agents enhanced capabilities when working with Rails projects:
+Foundation infrastructure for Rails development in Claude Code.
+This plugin provides MCP servers that give AI agents enhanced capabilities:

-- **rails-docs**: Access to official Rails documentation, guides, and API references
+- **rails-docs**: Access to official Rails 8 documentation, guides, and API references
 - **filesystem**: Safe, scoped filesystem operations for Rails project structure

+**Works Standalone or with Workflow Plugins:**

+- ✅ Use independently for general Rails assistance
+- ✅ Enhances `rails-api-workflow` agents
+- ✅ Improves `rails-generators` accuracy
+- ✅ Helps `rails-code-reviewer` verify patterns
+- ✅ Can be used by any Rails plugin

 ## What are MCP Servers?